pullz6/Deploying_Model_with_AWSagemaker/README.md

 ### About

+This project is an end to end model training to deployment pipeline.
 Provide more detail about the project here:

 - Describe the main goals and scope.
 - Explain the problem it addresses and why it’s useful.